lgloredana/nano-14-react-and-redux/README.md

 # The purpose of this project
-This is a project which allows to see how the redux library works.
+This is a project which allows to see how the Redux and React libraries works together.

 Summary
  - Shows how to convert a plain HTML application to one using React Components.